 - The Customer.
 Describe the expected customer for the innovation.
-What customer needs or market pain points are you addressing? - The Value Proposition.
+What unmet customer or market needs are you addressing? - The Value Proposition.
 What are the benefits to the customer of your proposed innovation?
 What is the key differentiator of your company or technology?
 What is the potential societal value of your innovation? - The Innovation: Succinctly describe your innovation.
 This section can contain proprietary information that could not be discussed in the Project Summary.
 What aspects are original, unusual, novel, disruptive, or transformative compared to the current state of the art?